 By Integrating Productive landscape in the everyday life of the people I aim to design an ideal sector which is totally self-sufficient.
 My design premises include: Food, Water, Energy, Waste and Biodiversity

-In Ideal Sector each household has there owned productive landscape which includes compost pit, farms and solar panels whereas on the sector scale it has food towers which could cater to the overall need of food in the sector, also wetland which cleans black water of the households and urban forest which increases the biodiversity of the sector and also acts as the larger public space for the sector.
+In the Sector each household has there owned productive landscape which includes compost pit, farms and solar panels whereas on the sector scale it has food towers which could cater to the overall need of food in the sector, also wetland which cleans black water of the households and urban forest which increases the biodiversity of the sector and also acts as the larger public space for the sector.
 These ideal sectors can be multiplied in the City to make the city more self-reliant.

 Gandhinagar is a planned city and has sector planning.
 Water in Gandhinagar comes from the Narmada canal which is around 10kms from the city centre.
 All the wastewater in Gandhinagar goes to the south STP which is only currently working in the city.
 Due to the shutdown of northern STP, only 35% of the water has been treated and the other is released in the river.
 All the stormwater lines end up in the river which has not been used within the city and gets wasted.
 All the solid waste in the city goes to the landfill city situated in the northern part of the city.
 Now the most important food system in the city is very much dependent on the transport and this causes a huge impact on the environment also when this system gets disturbed city faces a huge food scarcity which we all saw during the pandemic.
 So, the question arises why the city doesn’t produce its own food?
 Or why don’t we capture the rainwater and put that back in use?
 Or why don’t we take care of our own waste?